Table of Contents

 Extraction

 The technician isolates genetic material in the lab – the RNA of the potential virus from the sample.
-The technician typically treats the sample with chemical solutions to remove substances, including fats and protein.
+The technician typically treats the sample with chemical solutions to remove substances, including fats and proteins.

 After the extraction is complete, the RNA from the sample is isolated.
 This RNA is a mixture of the host’s genetic material and the SARS-CoV-2 virus.